YuruYuri: Student Council

-A member of the Student Council who is almost always seen alongside Ayano.
+Chitose is a member of the Student Council who is normally seen with Ayano.
 Despite her gentle disposition, she is a passionate yuri fangirl and often imagines romantic pairings, especially involving Kyōko and Ayano.
 Whenever she starts fantasizing, Chitose removes her glasses, and these daydreams cause her to have near-fatal nosebleeds.
 As Ayano's closest friend, Chitose is fully aware of Ayano's feelings for Kyōko and actively supports their getting together, although Ayano herself is often unaware of Chitose's efforts.
 She speaks in a soft Kansai dialect and likes tsukemono (Japanese pickled vegetables).
 She has a low tolerance for alcohol and tends to go on kissing sprees whenever she gets intoxicated.
 In the anime, this is only portrayed through alcohol-filled chocolates, however.